tugcekonuklar/msc-computer-science-notes/algorithm-and-data-structure/Home.md

-## MSC Software Engineering Lesson Notes
+## MSC Algorithm and Data Structure Lesson Notes

-This module is for MSC Software Engineering lessons notes.
+This module is for MSC Algorithm and Data Structure lesson notes.

 ## Overview